AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

     #########################################

-We can also now use these same string names when applying any link constraints and objectives to :code:`OptimalControlProblem` objects as well.
+We can also now use these same string names when applying any link constraints and objectives to :code:`OptimalControlProblem` objects.
-So for the delta 3 example, we can modify the :code:`addForwardLinkEqualCon` as shown below.
+So for the Delta-III example, we can modify the :code:`addForwardLinkEqualCon` as shown below.
 Note that you will need to define the string aliases in the ODE associated with each phase.
 Note however that the indices specified by a string name do not have to be the same in every phase/ODE linked
 (though they are in this case).
 This makes it much easier to enforce continuity between variables in each phase even if they have different indices.
-For example, in the old interface, models with different numbers of state variables would have time with a different index.
+For example, in the old interface, models with different numbers of state variables would have different indices for time.
 Now, so long as the user names time say :code:`"t"` in both model definitions, then the call below will enforce continuity correctly.

 .. code:: python